dizading/Gradient/README.md

 # **Bits 1.0**

-## *This is a project which I developed it as a part of our Google India Scholarship Challenge 2018 course in Udacity.*
+## *This is a project which I developed it as a part of Google India Scholarship Challenge 2018 course in Udacity.*

 **The gist of the application is about Numbering System, and thus the name *BITS*.
 This application is design in such a way that it will be accessible for users who do not have any technical background.**